syoyo/tinygltf/README.md

 * `TINYGLTF_NO_INCLUDE_JSON `: Disable including `json.hpp` from within `tiny_gltf.h` because it has been already included before or you want to include it using custom path before including `tiny_gltf.h`.
 * `TINYGLTF_NO_INCLUDE_STB_IMAGE `: Disable including `stb_image.h` from within `tiny_gltf.h` because it has been already included before or you want to include it using custom path before including `tiny_gltf.h`.
 * `TINYGLTF_NO_INCLUDE_STB_IMAGE_WRITE `: Disable including `stb_image_write.h` from within `tiny_gltf.h` because it has been already included before or you want to include it using custom path before including `tiny_gltf.h`.
+* `TINYGLTF_USE_RAPIDJSON` : Use RapidJSON as a JSON parser/serializer.
+RapidJSON files are not included in TinyGLTF repo.
+Please set an include path to RapidJSON if you enable this featrure.
+* `TINYGLTF_USE_CPP14` : Use C++14 feature(requires C++14 compiler).
+This may give better performance than C++11.

 ### Saving gltTF 2.0 model